iSoron/uhabits/docs/BUILD.md

 ### Step 2: Install Android SDK tools

-The Android SDK tools contains many necessary tools for developing and debugging Android applications.
+The Android SDK tools contain many necessary tools for developing and debugging Android applications.
 It can be obtained as part of Android Studio, but, for simple command line usage, it can also be downloaded individually.

 1. Download the file `sdk-tools-linux-4333796.zip` (or a newer version) from <https://developer.android.com/studio/#downloads>, and extract it somewhere.
 In this guide, we assume that it was extracted to `/opt/android-sdk/tools`; that is, the script `/opt/android-sdk/tools/bin/sdkmanager` should exist.